Nigerian Law Forum

 The Bar Part 1 exams are usually based on substantive law similar to your Bachelor's degree modules.
 The modules for the Bart Part 1 course, however, will be based on Nigerian law.
 The purpose is to familiarise you with the Nigerian legal system and also prepare you for the Bar Part II course.

-According to the Nigerian Law School as of 2022, the following courses are compulsory for the Bar Part 1:
+According to the Nigerian Law School, the following courses are compulsory for the Bar Part 1 programme:

 Bar Part 1 fee varies depending on whether you are a Nigerian citizen or a foreigner.